Cancun beach and city hotel zone, Mexico

 Is 3 days enough in Cancun?

-Yes, three days is long enough in Cancún to spend a lazy day on the beach, do some water-based activities, and explore some of the Riviera Maya’s cultural attractions such as Maya ruins and cenotes.
+Yes, things to do in Cancún in three days include spending a lazy day on the beach, doing some water-based activities, and exploring some of the Riviera Maya’s cultural attractions such as Maya ruins and cenotes.
 It doesn’t leave a lot of time for relaxing however, so you may want to add on another day or two.

 ...More